Quinnbot/Tetris/ProgressUpdates.md

 ### Any blocking issues/challenges need to be addressed?
 * we had a hard time finding time to work allot on this project. this next week looks pretty open so hopefully a lot will get done.

+## Week 4 (Nov 12 - Nov 29)

+### What did your team do last week?
+* I was sick all week

+### What will you do this week?
+* finish main menu, Pieces, Controls, and Board classes.

+### Any blocking issues/challenges need to be addressed?
+* I was sick all week so its crunch time this week